 Should a patron prefer to replace the lost materials instead of paying a replacement fee, the patron can do so subject to the approval of the Access Services Librarian.
 Such approval will not result in a waver of accrued fines.

 Blocks on transcripts, grades, and registration will be placed University-wide for non-payment of any fees or failure to return overdue materials.

 Fines and fees can be paid for by eCard, cash, check, or money order.
 Courtesy borrowers can pay for fines and fees by cash, money order, or certified check.

 Reserve items in print format are held behind the Circulation Desk of the library and can be retrieved from the shelves or cabinets only by library employees.

 Course reserves support classes taught at East Stroudsburg University.
 However, the Reserve Collection also includes other items available to the campus community.
 Examples include affirmative action documents and Curriculum Committee binders.
-Please contact the Circulation Desk at ext.
-3126 or ext.
-3708 for additional information concerning course reserves.
+Please contact the Circulation Desk at extension 3126 or extension 3708 for additional information concerning course reserves.

 Kemp Library laptop loans are available to students, faculty, and staff of East Stroudsburg University for in-library use only.
 Laptops can be borrowed at the Circulation Desk.
 The borrower is responsible for returning the laptop to the Circulation Desk upon completion of use and no later than 2 hours after checking out the laptop.

 The borrower will reimburse Kemp Library for laptop repair or replacement cost in the event of damage or loss.
-Replacement fee shall be $1,200 (one thousand two hundred United States Dollars).
+Replacement fee shall be $1,500 (one thousand five hundred United States Dollars).

 Overdue charges after the 2 hour laptop loan period shall accrue at the rate of $1.00 for every hour the laptop is overdue.